Joseph Raffael

 Joseph Raffael (born February 22, 1933 – July 12, 2021) was an American contemporary realist painter known for his large-scale watercolors.

 Early life

 Raffael was born on February 22, 1933 in Brooklyn, New York.
 He was the youngest of three children and the only son of Sicilian and Swiss-Irish parents, Joseph Marino Raffaele and Cora Kaelin Raffaele.
 He became interested in drawing at age 7, and during high school years took classes at the Brooklyn Museum.
 From 1953–54, he attended Cooper Union for the Advancement of Science and Art.
-In the summer of 1954 he studied with Joseph Albers at the Yale Summer School, then attended Yale University where he received his BFA in 1956.
+In the summer of 1954 he studied with Josef Albers at the Yale Summer School, then attended Yale University where he received his BFA in 1956.

 Career

 In 1958, he won a Fulbright fellowship to study for two years in Florence and Rome, and began painting complexly colored watercolors of flower forms.
 He mounted his first New York City exhibition of his Umbrian watercolors in 1963, at the d’Arcy Galleries, while at the same time battling hepatitis from which he almost died; when he recovered, he shifted to "real life" images based on photographs.

 Raffael’s work received critical praise beginning in the mid-1960s.
 In 1965, Eleanor Ward’s Stable Gallery held a one-person show of his work.
 In 1972, using photographs of rivers taken by the artist William Allan, he began to produce his "water painting".

 In 1973 Time Magazine published an article by Robert Hughes A Slice of the River, describing his water paintings.
 Hughes stated that the artist’s color-drenched canvases display “a tender virtuosity without parallel in other American figurative painting today.”